State College of Florida Foundation, Inc. celebrated the 30th anniversary of Evening Under the Stars.

 The Conservation Foundation of the Gulf Coast hosts guests at what I think is the most elegant gala of the season, the Palm Ball.
 My guest and I valeted our vehicle and proceeded into the swelling crowd for a libation.
-As we settled in, we strolled the grounds, took a walk out onto the dock and to the top of the grandfathered in boat dock for sunset views.
-The sun set and the main tent opened.
+As we settled in, we strolled the grounds, took a walk out onto the dock and to the top of the grandfathered-in boat dock for some amazing sunset views.
+As the sun set, the main tent opened.
 As we walked into the entrance of the event, I stopped in absolute awe of the pure beauty of this event.
 A plethora of unimaginably gorgeous chandeliers hung from above and the lighting was this really pretty purple.
 I might have lost my breath and said a special thank you before taking my seat next to my guest.

 We sipped on cocktails, strolled under the moonlight and danced the night away after a scrumptious dinner of pan-seared jumbo diver scallops and craw-fish, green peas & butternut squash risotto, crispy artichoke, foie gras, nage & crispy salsify root as our first course.
 Our entree was thyme & garlic roasted chateau of beef, anise-scented sweet potato puree, heirloom baby carrots, toasted cauliflower, grilled trumpet king mushroom, cabernet & black truffle demi reduction.
 We didn’t even see the dessert because my guest took me by my hand for some dancing as the band Pocket Change played.
 It was one of those evenings you didn’t know you would hate to see come to an end.

 My only regret on this shot is that I didn’t have my camera and had to use my cell phone.
-The lighting caught my attention so I asked him if he’d like to join me down on the dock for a few photographs.
-I love his overall James Bond tone wearing that Hugo Boss tux, ruffled vintage shirt and his painted shoes.
+The lighting caught my eye and the subject was my inspiration so I asked him if he’d like to join me down on the dock for a few photographs.
+I love his overall James Bond tone wearing that Hugo Boss tux, ruffled vintage shirt and his artistically painted shoes.
 We were quite the pair in our Black tie, sequins, satin, paint, and Converse All Stars.
 His artwork is something to truly see; Tim Raines, artist www.timothyraines.com